Changing your 6

 regulator and connect it to the # 1 terminal on the

 alternator.
 Go here for a drawing.

-If you DO NOT have a dash light you will need to
+If you DO NOT have a dash indicator light you

 It is best to run at least 36 inches of 12 gauge wire